 Whatever you do, work at it with all your heart, as working for the Lord, not for men.
 Colossians 3:23

 Green Pastures Hospital was begun as a leprosy hospital, but its work now also includes the treatment of people with other disabilities.
 After the earthquakes of 2015, some of the old buildings were no longer fit for patients.
 As part of a long-term development, the hospital has undergone major restoration and renovation during the past year, and now has some of the best equipped facilities in western Nepal.
 A new Development Director, Dr Geoff Ibbotson, will take the lead on all the current and future developments at the hospital.
 It is hoped that within two years it will have grown from 70 to 100 beds.

-Dr Bruce Hayes is the new Medical Director of Green Pastures Hospital has an experienced team of surgeons and medics: Dr Nirmal Thapa [Consultant Ear Surgeon], Dr Subin Byanjankar [Consultant Orthopaedic Surgeon], Dr Suman Tamang [Consultant General Practitioner], Dr Bibek Ranjitkar [Anaesthesiologist], Dr Ramesh Sharma [Consultant Dermatologist], Dr Prakash Karki [Senior Medical Officer], Dr Himal Paudel [Medical Officer], and Dr Prem Bahadur Bhujel [Medical Officer] and Dr Suraj Maharjan [Plastic Surgeon].
+Dr Bruce Hayes is the new Medical Director of Green Pastures Hospital.
+There is an experienced team of surgeons and medics: Dr Nirmal Thapa [Consultant Ear Surgeon], Dr Subin Byanjankar [Consultant Orthopaedic Surgeon], Dr Suman Tamang [Consultant General Practitioner], Dr Bibek Ranjitkar [Anaesthesiologist], Dr Ramesh Sharma [Consultant Dermatologist], Dr Prakash Karki [Senior Medical Officer], Dr Himal Paudel [Medical Officer], Dr Prem Bahadur Bhujel [Medical Officer] and Dr Suraj Maharjan [Plastic Surgeon].
 Dr Mike Smith also spends sixth months each year at the hospital’s Ear Centre, where Mike Sanders is an Audiologist.
 The nursing team is led by Karuna Tamang Gurung.

 The Pokhara Study Centre has reopened with two teachers and 11 students.
 It provides education for the children of staff and it is hoped this will help attract more doctors.